Stuycs-K/final-project-5-zhou-qianjun-liu-jason/WORKLOG.md

 ### May 22, 2024

-Added base files and put in methods and variables(no code).
+Added abstract classes enemy and skill and implemented abstract variables (no actual program).

 ### date y